PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 The first step is to create the window object using the desired window customizations.

+Note - There is no direct support for "**modal windows**" in PySimpleGUI.
+All windows are accessable at all times unless you manually change the windows' settings.

 **IMPORTANT** - Many of the `Window` methods require you to either call `Window.Read` or `Window.Finalize` (or set `finalize=True` in your `Window` call) before you call the method.
 This is because these 2 calls are what actually creates the window using the underlying GUI Framework.
 Prior to one of those calls, the methods are likely to crash as they will not yet have their underlying widgets created.

 ### Window Location

 PySimpleGUI computes the exact center of your window and centers the window on the screen.
 If you want to locate your window elsewhere, such as the system default of (0,0), if you have 2 ways of doing this.
 The first is when the window is created.
 Use the `location` parameter to set where the window.
 The second way of doing this is to use the `SetOptions` call which will set the default window location for all windows in the future.

+#### Multiple Monitors and Linux

+The auto-centering (default) location for your PySimpleGUI window may not be correct if you have multiple monitors on a Linux system.
+On Windows multiple monitors appear to work ok as the primary monitor the tkinter utilizes and reports on.

+Linux users with multiple monitors that have a problem when running with the default location will need to specify the location the window should be placed when creating the window by setting the `location` parameter.

 ### Window Size